 - Employee Assistance Program for Faculty and Staff

 The Bias Incident Reporting Form is one way for individuals to report incidents of possible bias, allowing Western to identify problems and trends in an effort to prevent future occurrences.
-Please tell us if you, someone you know, or a group within our University community, has experienced bias based on sexual orientation, gender identity or expression, race, color, creed, religion, national origin, sex, disability, veteran status, age, and/or marital status.
+Please tell us if you, someone you know, or a group within our University community, has experienced bias based on sexual orientation, gender identity or expression, race, color, creed, religion, national origin, sex (including pregnancy and parenting status), disability, veteran status, age, and/or marital status.

 Western wants to address bias, harassment and discrimination within our community.
 So that the appropriate people can respond and assist those who are targeted, we need to know what happens and how often.
 By reporting incidents, you become part of the solution.